yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2020/index.md

 {{< imgs
 	"./webapplet.png| Working tutorials in Super Smash Bros.
 Ultimate"
   >}}

+Previously non-rendering applets are now working, this includes the few cases where games got stuck due to the previous implementation, like in `Super Smash Bros.
+Ultimate`.
+Mods that bypass the applet are no longer required, like in `Super Mario Odyssey`.

 There are limitations listed in the Pull Request that we will continue to work on.
-Expect this change to force our minimum Ubuntu requirement to 20.10 in the future due to the need to update Qt to version 5.14.2.
+Expect this change to force our minimum Ubuntu version requirement to 20.10 in the future due to the need to update Qt to version 5.14.2 or higher.

 {{< imgs
 	"./yuzu.png| yuzuception!"